-Yes, we love the candlelit dinner, roses and chocolates, but not necessarily the cost.
+Yes, we love a candlelit dinner, roses and chocolates, but not necessarily the cost.
 You can’t put a price on love, but even on Valentine’s Day, it’s nice to have the romance without the big bill.
 Here are a few ideas for romantic Valentine’s Day activities that are a little different than the big name Valentine's Day events in Atlanta.

 1. It's dark.
 It's private.
 It's the drive-in.